11699 views

 Hourly Wage

-Truck drivers are often paid per hour, which is 23 EUR in the Netherlands (it may vary depending on a driver’s experience, destination, and type of transport).
+Truck drivers are often paid per hour, which is above 20 EUR in the Netherlands (it may vary depending on a driver’s experience, destination, and type of transport).
 According to EU regulations applicable in the Netherlands, staff can only drive up to a maximum of 9 hours per day, a maximum of 10 hours daily, and not more than twice a week.
 This can be extended to a maximum of 60 hours in one week.
 As per the EU, this extension is possible only if you work an average of 48 hours per week over a 4-month period.

 The number of hours worked is important in the trucking industry, as it’s important to keep drivers fresh to avoid traffic accidents.
 Therefore, professional drivers can’t be behind the wheel for more than 56 hours per week and 90 hours in 14 days.
 Even with these restrictions, you can earn a lot if you earn per hour.